|Ship Class||Casablanca-class Escort Carrier|

 Naval Historical Society

-USS Makin Island Operational Timeline
+Makin Island Operational Timeline

 |7 Dec 1943||The planned escort carrier Woodcliff Bay was renamed Makin Island.|